yudan121/ANCHOR/reproduce/simulation/README.md

 # Simulation input generator

-This directory contains the release-clean generator for the synthetic mechanism v3 simulation used in the ANCHOR thesis experiments.
+This directory contains the generator for the synthetic data used in the ANCHOR simulation.

-The generator keeps the original synthetic mechanism v3 numerical design: seed `2027`, 5,600 reference cells, 6,400 query cells, 1,000 genes, 24 proteins, the same RNA/protein signal strengths, and the same marker tree structure.
-The release version removes local paths and old experiment scaffolding, and writes the public ANCHOR schema with `cell_type`, `batch`, and `split` columns.

 Use the thin wrappers in: